What Causes Commercial Odors?

 Additionally, mold and mildew can give your facility a musty scent, which doesn’t help forge positive associations with visitors.
 However, your issue is more than the odor.

 Mold and mildew are unhygienic and can cause allergic reactions and other health issues.
-For the safety of your staff and other facility users, it’s best to treat for mold and mildew rather than for odor elimination.
+For the safety of your staff and guests, it’s best to treat for mold and mildew elimination rather than for odor control.

-Knowing how all of these odors might look in your facility, the question remains: how will this affect your business?
+Knowing how all these odors might affect your facility, the question remains: how will this impact your business?

 Odors are obviously not the way to leave a good impression on customers.
 Scent is a strong trigger of memory, so when your facility has a bad smell, it develops a negative connotation in a customer’s mind.

-Think about a place you’ve gone to where the smell struck you as unpleasant.
+Think about a place you’ve been where a smell struck you as unpleasant.
 It might be a thrift store that smelled musty, a restaurant bathroom that smelled like rotten eggs, or a friend’s house that smelled of cat urine.
 Whatever it may be, an unpleasant image comes to mind, and you probably don’t want your facility users to feel that way about your location.

 But the impact of smell doesn’t need to be negative.
 On the flip side, a good fragrance can foster positive associations in the minds of your customers.